Advanced Energy Industries, Inc. (NASDAQ:AEIS) Director Ronald C. Foster Sells 1,000 Shares

-Advanced Energy Industries, Inc. (NASDAQ:AEIS – Get Rating) Director Ronald C. Foster sold 1,000 shares of Advanced Energy Industries stock in a transaction that occurred on Thursday, June 1st.
-The shares were sold at an average price of $97.98, for a total value of $97,980.00.
-Following the sale, the director now directly owns 10,618 shares in the company, valued at $1,040,351.64.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+Advanced Energy Industries, Inc. (NASDAQ:AEIS – Get Rating) Director Ronald C. Foster sold 1,000 shares of the company’s stock in a transaction that occurred on Wednesday, June 7th.
+The shares were sold at an average price of $105.00, for a total value of $105,000.00.
+Following the completion of the transaction, the director now directly owns 9,618 shares in the company, valued at $1,009,890.
+The transaction was disclosed in a filing with the SEC, which is available at this link.

 Advanced Energy Industries Price Performance

-The company also recently disclosed a quarterly dividend, which was paid on Friday, June 2nd.
-Investors of record on Monday, May 22nd were issued a $0.10 dividend.
-The ex-dividend date of this dividend was Friday, May 19th.
-This represents a $0.40 dividend on an annualized basis and a yield of 0.40%.
-Advanced Energy Industries’s payout ratio is currently 7.78%.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, June 2nd.
+Shareholders of record on Monday, May 22nd were issued a dividend of $0.10 per share.
+This represents a $0.40 annualized dividend and a dividend yield of 0.37%.
+The ex-dividend date was Friday, May 19th.
+Advanced Energy Industries’s dividend payout ratio (DPR) is presently 7.78%.

 About Advanced Energy Industries